Public API#

 Note

-The cool_reshape folder also contains a cool_reshape.json serialized version of the cool_reshape AudioDataset, which will be used for deserializing the dataset.json file in the dataset folder root.
+The cool_reshape folder also contains a cool_reshape.json serialized version of the cool_reshape AudioDataset, which will be used for deserializing the project.json file in the project folder root.

 Let’s now say we want to export audio, spectrum matrices and spectrograms with the following parameters: